 Three stories about the pleasure.
 The first one is about a man hiding his age behind a mask to keep going to balls and fancying women - pleasure and youth.
 Then comes the long tale of Mme Tellier taking her girls (whores) to the country for attending her niece's communion - pleasure and purity.
 And lastly, Jean the painter falling in love with his model - pleasure and death.
-Written by

 Did You Know?